 6. Reali Loans

-Reali’s platform allows users to complete a loan application completely online; customers can upload and sign documents electronically and track the progress of their loan, including payments, through the user dashboard.
+Reali’s platform appealed to tech-savvy customers looking for a convenient way to seek loans, by allowing users to complete a loan application completely online.
+For example, customers could upload and sign documents electronically and then track the progress of their loan through the user dashboard.

-Kabbage is another online lending platform that has earned a spot on the list of top nonbank financial institutions.
-The startup offers business-to-business (B2B) operations, and in July 2019 it secured a $200-million revolving credit facility.
+Kabbage is another online lending platform that earned a spot on the list of top nonbank financial institutions.
+The startup offered business-to-business (B2B) operations, and secured a $200-million revolving credit facility in July 2021.

-Particularly popular in SMB lending, Kabbage provides a suite of digital services where customers can link business information online to get an automatic financial review.
-Kabbage also allows users to withdraw from their line through three distinct methods: logging into a computer, using a mobile banking app, or swiping a Kabbage Card.
+Kabbage was particularly popular in SMB lending, as the lending company provided a suite of digital services where customers could link business information online to get an automatic financial review.
+Kabbage also allowed users to withdraw from their line through three distinct methods: logging into a computer, using a mobile banking app, or swiping a Kabbage Card.

-PayPal is a popular digital payments service that, among other products, offers several peer-to-peer (P2P) payment platforms— an industry that Insider Intelligence projects to grow at a 42.7% five-year compound annual growth rate to hit $574 billion by 2023.
-One of these services is Venmo, a P2P payment app that’s popular with millennials and on pace to drive $100 billion in volume in 2019.
+PayPal is a popular digital payments service that offers several peer-to-peer (P2P) payment platforms— an industry that Insider Intelligence projects to grow at a 42.7% five-year compound annual growth rate to hit $574 billion by 2023.

-Alongside P2P payments, PayPal offers a small business lending program that includes PayPal Working Capital (which allows merchants to apply for an interest-free loan up to $200,000, receive funds near instantly, and repay the loan plus a flat fee as a percentage of daily sales), as well as PayPal Business Loans, which offers a more traditional line of business financing up to $500,000.
+In addition to P2P payments, PayPal offers a small business lending program.
+This includes PayPal Working Capital—which allows merchants to apply for an interest-free loan up to $200,000, receive funds almost instantly, and repay the loan plus a flat fee as a percentage of daily sales.
+Additionally, this encompasses PayPal Business Loans—which offers a more traditional line of business financing up to $500,000.

-PayPal offers various security services, including alerts of suspicious activity, in addition to easy check-out options where users can use PayPal to buy online.
-By adapting to consumers’ preferred digital channels and offering both personal payment and business lending options, PayPal has become popular amongst a variety of users.
+What’s more, PayPal offers security services—including alerts of suspicious activity—as well as easy check-out options where users can leverage the platform to buy online.
+By adapting to consumers’ preferred digital channels and offering both personal payment and business lending options, PayPal has become popular among a variety of users.